 - “Patriotism and elect nationhood in early modern Hungarian political discourse,” in Balázs Trencsényi and Márton Zászkaliczky, eds.,Whose Love of Which Country?
 Composite States, National Histories and Patriotic Discourses in Early Modern East Central Europe (Leiden: Brill, 2010), pp. 495-543.

 - “Imposed Authenticity: Approaching Eastern European National Characterologies in the Interwar Period,” in Central Europe, Vol. 8 No. 1, May, 2010, pp. 20–47.

 - “Writing the Nation and Reframing Early Modern Intellectual History in Hungary,” in: Studies in East European Thought 62, 2010, pp. 135-154.

 - “The Conceptualization of National Character in the Romanian Intellectual Tradition,” in Armin Heinen, Victor Neumann, eds., Key Concepts of Romanian History.
 Alternative Approaches to Socio-Political Languages (CEU Press, 2013), pp. 333-376.

 - “Civilization and Originality: Perceptions of History and National Specificity in Nineteenth-Century Hungarian Political Discourse” in Guido Abbattista, ed., Encountering Otherness.
-Diversities and Transcultural Experiences in Early Modern European Culture (Trieste: Trieste University Press, 2011), pp. 305-338.
+Diversities and Transcultural Experiences in Early Modern European Culture (Trieste UP, 2011), pp. 305-338.